AdobeDocs/marketo.pt-BR/help/marketo/product-docs/reporting/revenue-cycle-analytics/revenue-cycle-models/using-revenue-model-gate-stages.md

    ![](assets/image2015-4-27-12-3a10-3a49.png)

-1. Clique em **Portão** e, em seguida, arraste e solte em qualquer lugar na tela.
+1. Clique no botão **Portão** e arraste e solte em qualquer lugar da tela.

    ![](assets/image2015-4-27-16-3a54-3a19.png)